-- Soi 11 has the best party options, cheap drinks and lot of liveliness.
+- Soi 11 has the best party options, cheap drinks and a lot of liveliness.

-- Soi 9B is mostly hush-hush and has lot of massage parlors which do everything under the name of massage.
-The first massage parlor on the left, is run by an polite old lady where you can get good foot massage and there is no reason to not get it done.
+- Soi 9B is mostly hush-hush and has a lot of massage parlours which do everything under the name of massage.
+The first massage parlour on the left is run by a polite old lady where you can get a good foot massage and there is no reason to not get it done.
 After a tiring long walk, that is exactly what helps.

 - Stay away from Soi 4, that’s not the place you want to visit.

-- Soi 3A has the finest food at reasonable cost; You should give it a try.
+- Soi 3A has the finest food at a reasonable cost; You should give it a try.